mtrevisan/HunLinter/README.md

 Along with these classes you can insert your `rules.properties`, a file that describes variuos constraints about the rules in the `.dic` file.

 After that you have to tell the application that exists those files editing the [BaseBuilder](src/main/java/unit731/hunspeller/languages/BaseBuilder.java) class and adding a `LanguageData` to the `DATAS` hashmap.

+The application automatically recognize which checker to use based on the code in the `LANG` option present in the `.aff` file.